 Injuries and other problems may not be evident during the initial examination and can manifest a couple of hours after an accident.
 For internal injuries and complications, medical professionals may recommend getting an MRI scan done to determine the extent of the injuries and starting initial medical treatment immediately.

-Contact Ehline Law and our personal injury attorneys today for a free consultation.
+Contact Ehline Law and our injury attorneys today for a free consultation.
 We can discuss how to receive money for an accident caused by an insured or uninsured drunk driver, including getting our client’s car repaired and money for pain management.
-Even if you had a pre-existing condition, the MRI results from the MRI facility can help increase your settlement offer by documenting everything under a magnetic field for validation purposes.
+Even if you have a pre-existing condition, the MRI results from the MRI facility can help increase your settlement offer by documenting everything under a magnetic field for validation purposes.

 A medical professional recommends an MRI scan to detect any problems that may not be apparent when conducting other diagnostic scans.
-A doctor may not immediately conduct an MRI after an accident but will first assess the injured person by asking about their prior medical history and using X-rays and CT scans.
-However, if nothing is evident from those scans, an MRI can reveal injuries and other internal damage if there are any.
+A doctor may not immediately perform an MRI after an accident but will first assess the injured person by asking about their prior medical history and using X-rays and CT scans.
+However, if nothing is evident from those scans, an MRI can reveal injuries and other internal damage, if there are any.

 However, an MRI will only help strengthen the case if you’re not at fault and have received injuries affecting your life.
 Sometimes there is not enough coverage under the insurance policy limit for an MRI, property damage, and out-of-pocket expenses.
 But bad back pain and disability are best captured by advanced imaging methods.
 Whether PIP pays is something we have to deal with later.
-To get the full value of your case, you must prove your herniated disc or other car crash back injury, knee injury, etc., is from damaged structures inside your body.
+To get the total value of your case, you must prove your herniated disc or other car crash back injury, knee injury, etc., is from damaged structures inside your body.
 If not, you’ll receive a lowball offer and probably have to sue the other driver.

-Whether it is an auto accident or medical malpractice, an MRI is useful in situations where the injuries from an accident are evident from the MRI scan images, like soft tissue injury.
+Whether it is an auto accident or medical malpractice, an MRI is functional in situations where the injuries from an accident are evident from the MRI scan images, like soft tissue injury.
 For example, a brain injury after a car accident showing up on an MRI can increase the settlement value of that car accident case.